-Thus, based upon our comparison of Celltrion's challenge over Goldenberg, De Vita and Curd with Petitioner's challenge over Edwards 2001, De Vita and Curd, it is readily apparent that Petitioner's cited references are the same or, with respect to Edwards 2001, substantially the same as those presented in the earlier Celltrion proceeding.
-Moreover, our comparison of the challenges reveals that the arguments presented in the Petition are the same or substantially the same as those raised by Celltrion, i.e., absent a teaching in the prior art to treat a patient who experiences an inadequate response to a TNF α -inhibitor with rituximab administered as two intravenous doses of 1000 mg, a person of skill in the art would allegedly be motivated to modify known dosing regimens precisely to the recited dose and schedule to improve patient compliance, and doing so would have amounted to routine optimization.
+Thus, based upon our comparison of Celltrion's challenges over Edwards 2002 and Tuscano, and over Goldenberg, Curd, and DeVita 2001, with Petitioner's challenge over Edwards 2002, Curd, and Tuscano or Patel, it is readily apparent that Petitioner's cited references are the same or substantially the same as those presented in the earlier Celltrion proceeding.
+Moreover, our comparison of the challenges reveals that the arguments presented in the Petition are the same or substantially the same as those raised by Celltrion, i.e., absent a teaching in the prior art to treat a patient who experiences an inadequate response to a TNF α -inhibitor with rituximab administered as two intravenous doses of 1000 mg, a person of skill in the art would allegedly be motivated to treat those patients with the dosing schedule in Edwards 2002 because rituximab had been used to treat such patients, as taught by Tuscano and Patel, and a person of skill in the art would have expected the reduced dosing schedule in Edwards 2002 to improve patient compliance.
 Because we have already considered substantially the same prior art and substantially the same arguments in the Celltrion proceeding, we decline to do so again.